 The Learning Garden took shape in 2013, thanks to the efforts (and muscles!) of our dedicated volunteers who erected five raised beds where food crops are grown and harvested.
 The Learning Garden is powered by Linn County Extension Master Gardeners.

 The Learning Garden is designed to be accessible to the widest possible population.
-To this end, its five raised masonry beds are roughly 2-1/2’ high, with an 8” deep flat surface at its top.
+Its five raised masonry beds are roughly 2-1/2’ high, with an 8” deep flat surface at its top.
 The beds are 36” apart to allow for wheelchair access.

 In addition to Linn County Extension, Learning Garden partners include Linn County Solid Waste.
 Thank you to Solid Waste for providing nutrient rich compost for planting.
 All Linn County residents can get compost at the Solid Waste site, just down the block from the Market.

-The NewBo City Market makes up an entire square block at the crossroads of 12th Avenue and 3rd Street SE. in the heart of New Bohemia across from performance spaces, restaurants, shops and artists’ studios.
-The Market is a place to gather, learn, eat, be entertained and enjoy the company of old friends…and hopefully make some new ones!
+NewBo City Market makes up an entire square block in the heart of New Bohemia.
+The market is a place to gather, learn, eat, and enjoy the company of friends — old and new!

 Learn more about our neighborhood on the Czech Village – New Bohemia Mainstreet District website.